 Every country has different rules regarding whether you can take a person’s ashes into their country, and, if you can, what documentation you may need in order to take them into the country.

-I suggest you contact the relevant embassy/consulate using the list below (but first check their website for information as that me be quicker and easier).
+I suggest you contact the relevant embassy/consulate using the list below (but first check their website for information as that may be quicker and easier).

 Can you take cremated pet remains on a plane?